nrfconnect/sdk-nrf/doc/nrf/installation/installing.rst

    Unless you are familiar with the development process, you should always work with a specific release of the |NCS|.

-For more information about the repository and development model, see the :ref:`development model section <dev-model>`.
+For more information about the repository and development model, see the :ref:`development model <dev-model>` page.

 To clone the repositories, complete the following steps: